Microflash/remarkability/packages/library/README.md

 ## Development

-- Execute `yarn dist` to generate the library distribution.
+- Generate a library distribution with `yarn dist`.
-- Execute `yarn docs` to generate the documentation.
+- Build the documentation with `yarn docs`.
-- Execute `yarn build` to build both the library and documentation.
+- Build the documentation and library with `yarn build`.
-- Execute `yarn bootstrap` for [Lerna](https://github.com/lerna/lerna) to bootstrap the local build.
+- Bootstrap the local build using [Lerna](https://github.com/lerna/lerna) with `yarn bootstrap`.

 ## License